 As of 2015, this group surpassed Baby Boomers to become the second largest independent worker generation after Generation X. Already the largest generation in the overall workforce, the Millennials currently make up 30% of the total independent population and will likely pass Gen X and become the largest independent worker generation within the next 2 years.

-They’re Here To Stay
+2. Independent Millennial Workers are Here To Stay

 Full-Time Millennials (21 to 35 in our 2015 State of Independence report) have grown from 1.9 million in 2011 to 5.35 in 2015, a nearly three-fold increase, surging from just 12% of the full-time independent workforce in 2011 to 30% in 2015.
 Millennials are attracted to independent work for a variety of reasons.

-They’re More Likely To Be Employed In A “Creative” Field
+3. Millennials are More Likely To Be Employed In A “Creative” Field

 Millennials go (and stay) independent for different reasons than their older colleagues, seeing independent work as a way to make a difference in the world.
 They are familiar with technology, which opens up a range of new work opportunities – including those in the creative field.